How To Feed A Loon

 Instructions

-• Add the garlic and basil and use a spoon or fork to gently incorporate into the mayonnaise.
+• Add the garlic and basil and use a spoon or fork to gently incorporate them into the mayonnaise.

 • Cover with lid and refrigerate until ready to use.